SPE3001 Introduction to Special Education

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

-- demonstate key movements in the evolution of special education and inclusion (Assignment 1)
+- demonstrate key movements in the evolution of special education and inclusion (Assignment 1)

-- demonstrate the ability to link theory with practice in special education (Assignment 1)
+- demonstrate the ability to link theory with practice in special education (Assignment 1; Practicum)

 - identify and characterise a range of disabilities and learning difficulties (Exam)